Sometimes it isn't easy to talk about difficulties we are going through, even to people we are close to.

 Edinburgh Street Pastors is an independent registered charity in Scotland, No. SC043582

-A small independent comedy production company which has been part of the Edinburgh Fringe for over 20 years.
+An independent comedy production company which has been part of the Edinburgh Fringe for over 20 years.

 We have all sorts of vacancies from ushering, promotional work, tech work.
-We can also offer work experience to people that may be interested in getting involved with press and media, or would like to gain some experience in production
+We can also offer work experience to people that may be interested in getting involved with press and media, or would like to gain some experience in production.

 INTERESTED IN WORKING IN THE NEXT FRINGE

-We act as a grass roots training ground for up and coming talent allowing them to experiment, develop and grow through a network of comedy clubs throughout the UK.
+We act as a grassroots training ground for up and coming talent allowing them to experiment, develop and grow through a network of comedy clubs throughout the UK.

 KWISA was established for the development and empowerment of African women and their families so they may achieve their full potential within Scottish, UK and African society.